 Request a service

 Campus planning, design, construction and operations are integral services to our campuses.
-Below is a list and brief description of services essential to the campus community and infrastructure.

 UM strives to be a leader in creating an inclusive experience for its students, staff and visitors.
 The university’s academic, research, administrative, residential and special purpose buildings are no exception to that pursuit and reflect the care and dedication of staff and management to UM’s core values.